 You’ll be required to work through these tasks one by one, each time you complete a task, you’ll unlock the next one.

 The tasks in the assessment can vary depending on what the specific employer has decided to include.
-The types of activities you’ll be asked to complete include:

 It's important to remember that there is no right or wrong way to approach the tasks and every employer is looking for something different, so we always encourage candidates to complete each task in the way that feels most natural to them.